TMTM

 • $22 Cheesy Bread Bundle with two-topping large pizza, cheesy bread, and two drinks

-• $26 BFF bundle with two 11-inch pizzas, two fountain drinks, and two desserts
+• $28 for two 11-inch pizzas, two fountain drinks, and two desserts

 • $27 for two large two-topping pizzas when you order online